olamidey-io/Virtualization-Vagrant/project-questions.md

 * **Monitoring and reporting:** Use cost monitoring tools like AWS Cost Explorer or Azure Cost Management to track and optimize usage.

 ## 2. How can DevOps professionals control expenses while ensuring performance and reliability?
 DevOps professionals control expenses while ensuring performance and reliability by using autoscaling to adjust resources based on demand, right-sizing VMs to avoid over-provisioning, and employing cost monitoring tools to track spending.
-They also use spot instances for non-critical workloads and implement load balancing and clustering to maintain performance and uptime efficiently, all while optimizing resource usage.
+They also use spot instances for non-critical workloads and implement load balancing and clustering to maintain performance and uptime efficiently, all while optimizing resource usage..